poshsvn/poshsvn/PoshSvn.Docs/en-US/Cmdlets/Invoke-SvnCommit.md

 ```

 ### -Path
-Specifies a Path of a the item commit.
+Specifies the Path of an item commit.
 By default is `.` (current directory).

 ```yaml
 Type: String[]